By Tasha Mesina, Cindra Grooming Products — Updated April 7, 2026

 - Paired with limping or swelling

-- Not improving with grooming adjustments
+- Not improving with grooming changes

 Paw licking is a symptom, not a diagnosis.
-It deserves observation, not assumptions.

-Using coat-appropriate, non-stripping grooming products helps protect the skin barrier that keeps paws comfortable between baths.
+Paw irritation often starts with imbalance.
+Using coat-appropriate grooming products helps maintain the skin barrier that keeps paws comfortable.